 I joined T & B International Pvt.
 Ltd (Nungambakkam, Chennai) as Senior Software Engineer on Mar’2003.
 Here I was promised to give technical stuff to explore.
 Yes, it was so.
 Here I am working on Windows CE & Embedded Micro controller Programming.
 I bought Hero Honda Splendor model bike.
 I have been promoted as Team Leader on May’2005 to head a team.
 I resigned from T & B on Jun’2006, to take up an offer from HCL.

 I joined HCL Technologies Ltd. as Tech.
 Lead on Jun’2006, expecting nice technical stuff to explore.
-Here I am a part of Storage and Server Business Unit.
-Currently working as Technical Manager in Linux/VMware Device Driver development for PCIe SSD controllers.
+Here I was a part of Storage and Server Business Unit.
+Worked in Windows/Linux Device Driver, eMMC Controller Firmware, iSCSI Testing, etc. While resigning from HCL, I was a Technical Manager for Linux/VMware Device Driver development for PCIe SSD controllers.
+This team was self-motivated and shown sharp learning curve.
+I am, being not a good manager, still the team delivered great in both quality and quantity.